Measurement with washi tape? Sold to the cute preschooler in blue.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Both of my boys know not to put these small objects into their mouths and all activities to be done under adult supervision © 2020 by Days with Grey LLC.
+Glass globs are small objects, and all activities to be done under adult supervision © 2021 by Days with Grey LLC.
+Use objects you feel comfortable with using.

 For a larger nonstandard measurement alternative, try rocks!